johanteekens/ml-dev-docker/README.md

 # This is my machine learning development docker container.

-I use this container for llama / AI development.
+I use this container and compose file for llama / AI development. /root/.cache is shared as well so all containers can share the same models.
 It includes everything for my daily use. llama-cpp-python is compiled from source because it would not work any oher way.

 ```
 Based on: